AqwamCreates/DataPredict/docs/HighValueProjectTutorials/RetentionSystems/CreatingChurnDetectionModel.md

 -- This if-else statement is not mandatory; you can remove them if you want.

--- It is there to make tuning easier.
+-- It is there just to make tuning easier.

 if (redZoneRatio <= 0.2) then